The Measured Scoop

 Substitutions and Variations of Traditional Cucumber Sandwiches

-- To make a colorful platter of cucumber sandwiches for a tea party, use a mixture of white bread, wheat bread, and rye bread.
+• For a tea party, make a colorful platter of cucumber sandwiches using a mixture of white bread, wheat bread, and rye bread.

-- Cut the bread into rounds of a similar size as the cucumber.
-After spreading on the cream cheese mixture and topping with a cucumber slice, sprinkle it with Everything Bagel Seasoning.
+• Cut the bread into rounds similar in size to the cucumber.
+Spread the cream cheese mixture on the bread and top with a cucumber slice.
+Sprinkle with Everything Bagel Seasoning.

 Leftover Traditional Cucumber Sandwiches

-- Once assembled, these cucumber and cream cheese sandwiches are only good for about 36 hours if kept refrigerated.
+• Once assembled, these cucumber and cream cheese sandwiches are only good for about 36 hours if kept refrigerated in a well-sealed container.

 FAQ